The International Trade Blog Export Forms

 The ECCN is an alpha-numeric classification found in the Commerce Control List of the Export Administration Regulations to identify items for export control purposes.
 An exporter will use this number to determine if an export license is required.
 An ECCN is different from the HS, HTS, or Schedule B numbers.
 EAR99 is not an ECCN, but a designation the item was not found on the Commerce Control List.

 Harmonized Tariff Schedule of the U.S. (HTSUS)

 The Harmonized Tariff Schedule classifies a good based on its name, use and/or the material used in its construction and assigns it a 10-digit classification code number.
 There are more than 17,000 unique classification code numbers.
 Although the U.S. International Trade Commission publishes and maintains the Schedule in its various forms, U.S. Customs and Border Protection is the only agency that can provide legally binding advice or rulings on classification of imports.

 According to the International Chamber of Commerce, Incoterms are an internationally recognized standard and are used worldwide in international and domestic contracts for the sale of goods.
 First published in 1936, Incoterms provide internationally accepted definitions and rules of interpretation for most common commercial terms.
-For help with Incoterms, download the free Incoterms 2010 Chart of Responsibilities.

-New wording | The ECCN is an alpha-numeric classification found in the Commerce Control List of the Export Administration Regulations to identify items for export control purposes.
-An exporter will use this number to determine if an export license is required.
-An ECCN is different from the HS, HTS, or Schedule B numbers.
-EAR99 is not an ECCN, but a designation the item was not found on the Commerce Control List.

-Harmonized Tariff Schedule of the U.S. (HTSUS)

-The Harmonized Tariff Schedule classifies a good based on its name, use and/or the material used in its construction and assigns it a 10-digit classification code number.
-There are more than 17,000 unique classification code numbers.
-Although the U.S. International Trade Commission publishes and maintains the Schedule in its various forms, U.S. Customs and Border Protection is the only agency that can provide legally binding advice or rulings on classification of imports.

-According to the International Chamber of Commerce, Incoterms are an internationally recognized standard and are used worldwide in international and domestic contracts for the sale of goods.
-First published in 1936, Incoterms provide internationally accepted definitions and rules of interpretation for most common commercial terms.
 For help with Incoterms, download the free Incoterms® 2020 Rules Chart of Responsibilities and Transfer of Risk.